huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 - **Invert** will succeed if the wrapped task fails and will fail if the wrapped task succeeds.
 - **Limit** controls the maximum number of times a task can be run, which could be used to make sure that a character doesn't keep trying to barge through a door that the player has reinforced.
 - **Repeat** will repeat the wrapped task a certain number of times, possibly infinite.
 This task always succeeds when reaches the specified number of repetitions.
 - **SemaphoreGuard** allows you to specify how many characters should be allowed to concurrently use the wrapped task which represents a limited resource used in different behavior trees (note that this does not necessarily involve multithreading concurrency).
 This is a simple mechanism for ensuring that a limited shared resource is not over subscribed.
 You might have a pool of 5 pathfinders, for example, meaning at most 5 characters can be pathfinding at a time.
 Or you can associate a semaphore to the player character to ensure that at most 3 enemies can simultaneously attack him.
 This decorator fails when it cannot acquire the semaphore.
-This allows a select task higher up the tree to find a different action that doesn't involve the contested resource.
+This allows a selector task higher up the tree to find a different action that doesn't involve the contested resource.
 - **UntilFail** will repeat the wrapped task until that task fails, which makes this decorator succeed.
 - **UntilSuccess** will repeat the wrapped task until that task succeeds, which makes this decorator succeed.